Future of Customer Support: AI That Understands

-Exploring how contextual AI agents are revolutionizing customer support with human-like understanding and the trends shaping the next decade of customer experience.
+How contextual AI agents are revolutionizing customer support with human-like understanding.
+Trends shaping the next decade.

 The customer support landscape is undergoing a fundamental transformation.
 Gone are the days of scripted chatbots that frustrate more than they help.
 Welcome to the era of contextual AI agents — systems that don't just respond to queries but genuinely understand what customers need and take action to help them.